JanStreffing/cmpitool/docs/source/api_reference.rst

    - **complexity** (*str*, optional): String allowing selection of whether CMPI shall be calculated for simple lat/lon boxes ('boxes') or continents & ocean basins ('regions')
    - **verbose** (*bool*, optional): Boolean to activate verbose output
    - **biasmaps** (*bool*, optional): Boolean to activate bias map plots
+   - **biasmap_limits** (*dict*, optional): Dictionary of fixed plot limits for bias maps using variable names as keys and float values as limits.
+If not provided, limits will be calculated dynamically based on data standard deviation

 Returns:
    None.
 Results are saved to the specified output directory.